nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-15-scaling-back-mvp.md

 ------

+Future research:
+- Research to understand the impact of MVP changes

-Future research outcomes:
+Future Research outcomes:
 - People expected it to be one claim in two parts rather than our hypothesis of two claims with a link.
+Chronicled for later reflection